-These vegan black bean brownies are truly a treat, and also grain free / gluten free.
+These black bean brownies are truly a treat, and also grain free / gluten free.
 Trust us - they actually do taste good!
 A chocolate dessert full of healthy fiber - that's sweet!

 recipe originally published May 12, 2010